Lorenz-127/THE-CONVERSIONATOR/README.md

 - **Github**   - I GitHub for the storage of my site and Gitpages to publish my website.
 - **Balsamiq** - Balsamiq was the choice for the wireframes.
 - **MS-Paint** - MS-Paint for some of my image resizing.
-- **VS-Code**  - VS-Code Destop for various testing on a save playground.
+- **VS-Code**  - VS-Code Desktop for various testing on a save playground.
 - **Slack**    - Slack to communicate with my Mentor, Peers and get some help and infos.

 [Top](#contents)